-The pink sands of Indonesia, the dramatic cliffs of Thailand, beautiful beaches can find every corner in the world.
+The pink sands of Indonesia or the dramatic cliffs of Thailand?
+Beautiful beaches can find every corner of the far East.

-While it can be a headache deciding which one to visit, we have a list of 15 best beaches in Southeast Asia help you to make up your mind.
+While it can be a headache deciding which one to visit, we have a list of the 15 best beaches in Southeast Asia to help you to make up your mind.

 Our travel experts have inspected beaches in this region for years and chosen the most beautiful ones based on untouched beauty and the quality of sand and water.

-Scroll down to see stunning beaches which likely be your next summer vacation.
+Scroll down to see stunning beaches which likely be your next Southeast Asia vacation in the summer.

-Traveling to Koh Kood sounds like an expedition.
+Traveling to Koh Kood sounds like an expedition in your Thailand vacation.
 It requires one hour flight from Bangkok, followed by a car ride through lush green countryside and temples to the ferry pier, then another hour boat ride to the island.
-Slow and calm and tranquil, Koh Kood mostly makes for a place to little things.
+Slow and calm and tranquil, Koh Kood mostly makes for a place for little things.
 You rest in the deckchairs beneath the palm trees.
 You take a quiet boat ride.
 You swim in the warm turquoise sea.
 You read a book.
 You gently unwind your mind to the sound of birdsong and the hush of the waves.
 Koh Kood exudes a beauty so elegant that it’s nearly impossible to leave.

 After driving 40 minutes from Quy Nhon, through sand dunes and beautiful sceneries, you will reach an oasis lying in a little calm bay.
 Simply stunning, Ky Co boasts an unspoiled nature, crystal clear water, and rugged rocks.
 It’s something out of a dream, a beach that you want to keep secret from others.